ro-anders/multiplayer-adventure/README.md

 Two or three players in the same maze, each with their own home castle.
 First one to bring the chalice back to their home castle wins.

-Aside from multiplayer aspect, as close as possible reproduction to the original Atari Adventure.
+Aside from multiplayer aspect, as close as possible reproduction of the original Atari Adventure.

 ## To Build
-**On Mac**, open the project file mac/MacAdventure.xcodeproj using XCode.
+**On Mac**, open the project file mac/H2HAdventure.xcodeproj using XCode.

-**On Windows**, build the project file pc/WinAdventure.vcxproj using Visual Studio.
+**On Windows**, build the project file pc/H2HAdventure.sln using Visual Studio.

 ## To Run
-If you downloaded the executable, MacAdventure.app.zip, you must first unpack the zip file by clicking on it, which will create the MacAdventure.app file.
+If you downloaded the executable, H2HAdventure.app.zip, you must first unpack the zip file by clicking on it, which will create the H2HAdventure.app file.

 You **CANNOT** run the game simply by double clicking the exe or app file.
 This beta version requires command line flags and so must be run from a command line.
 * First argument is "broker" which means to ask a broker out on the internet to setup the game